Dylan Molloy

 Dylan Molloy (August 18, 1995) is an American lacrosse player who plays as an attackman for California Redwoods of the Premier Lacrosse League.
-He was a three-time All-American NCAA lacrosse player at Brown University from 2014–17 who led his team to two straight NCAA tournaments.
+He was a three-time All-American NCAA lacrosse player at Brown University from 2014 to 2017 who led his team to two straight NCAA tournaments.

 Early and personal life

 Dylan Molloy was born on August 18, 1995 to Lynn and Don Molloy, and is a native of Setauket, New York.
 He attended St. Anthony's High School, where he earned two varsity letters in lacrosse and one each in cross country and winter track.
 He served as a captain of the lacrosse team his senior year and was named team MVP.
 Molloy works as an underwriter for an insurance company.

 College career

 During Molloy's four years at Brown, the team compiled a record of 45 wins and 16 losses, with the 2016 squad compiling a 13 and 1 record.
 The 2016 team went 14 and 2 during the regular season and received a number five seeding in the NCAA tournament before losing to eventual champion Maryland in the semifinals, in overtime.
 Brown made the NCAA tournament two straight years during Molloy's tenure, with a tournament record of two wins and two losses.

-Molloy is among the all time leaders with 318 career points.
+Molloy is among the all-time leaders with 318 career points.